-- a.
-The sum total notional amount per swap counterparty may not exceed 25 percent of City's total revenue bond indebtedness.
-The appropriate collateral amount will be determined on a case by case basis, and approved by the Finance Director and/or the Treasury Manager in consultation with the City Administrator. - b.
+and/or-the-Troasury-ManagerTreasurer or designee\-in consultation with the City Administrator or designee.

+b.
 If the sensitivity limit is exceeded by a counterparty, City shall conduct a review of the exposure sensitivity limit calculation of the counterparty.
-The Finance Director and/or the Treasury Manager shall evaluate appropriate strategies in consultation with the City Administrator to mitigate this exposure.
+The Finance Director of Administrative Services Agency and/or the Troasury ManagerTreasurer or designee -shall evaluate appropriate strategies in consultation with the City Administrator or designee to mitigate this exposure.